Hemp Soap: What are the benefits to your skin?

 Newborns often develop a scaly rough patch on their scalp.
 This is called cradle cap, sort of the baby version of dandruff.
 It’s harmless and corrects itself over time but hemp soap can be used to gently wash away the flakes and soothe baby’s tender skin.

-Hemp soap, even though it’s made from hemp seed oil, helps the skin maintain and replenish its natural oil without clogging pores.
+Hemp bar soap, even though it’s made from hemp seed oil, helps the skin maintain and replenish its natural oil without clogging pores.
 It’s safe for oily, dry and combination skin.
 It's perfect for cleansing body acne.

-Hemp soap is rich in antioxidants that fight free radicals and slow down their effect on the skin and body.
+Bar soap with hemp is rich in antioxidants that fight free radicals and slow down their effect on the skin and body.

 Hemp also helps aging skin retain moisture which in turn keeps it smooth (less wrinkles!) and hydrated.
 Who doesn’t want softer skin as they get older?!